abrt/abrt/doc/MCE_readme.txt

 It requires files which describe MCE to simulate.
 I grabbed a few examples from mce-test.tar.gz (source tarball of mce-test project).
-I used this this file to cause a non-fatal MCE:
+I used this file to cause a non-fatal MCE:

 CPU 0 BANK 2
 STATUS VAL OVER EN